 - Max Active Duty Service: Have less than 10 years of non-Coast Guard active-duty military service as of commissioning date, which is equivalent to the date that the applicant, if selected, will take their oath of office.

-- Conditional Release: Members currently in another military service (or IRR) and CG Reservists must furnish an approved DD368 form (conditional release) in their application package.
+- Conditional Release: Members currently in or under obligation to another military service (active or reserve) and CG reservists (any Reserve Component Category) must furnish an approved DD-368 form (conditional release) in their application package.

 - Release approval (validity) period: The release shall be valid, at a minimum, through the date of the panel for which the applicant is applying.
 Ideally, the release should be valid through the projected accession date for that panel.

-- CG Active Duty Enlisted: do not need a conditional release
+- CG Active Duty enlisted members: do not need a conditional release.

-- Members of Other Military Services (except IRR): The applicant shall submit the DD368 (with Section I complete) through their chain of command to their services’ authorizing official* (which is different for each service).
-Once approved, the DD368 and any other approval documents (i.e. Service Memorandum) shall be submitted in the application package.
+- Members of Other Military Services: The applicant shall submit the DD-368 (with Section I complete) through their chain of command to their services’ authorizing official (which is different for each service).
+Once approved, the DD-368 and any other approval documents, e.g., Service Memorandum, shall be submitted in the application package.

 - ADPL Officers: Applicants currently holding a commission in the Coast Guard or Coast Guard Reserve who are on the Active Duty Promotion List (ADPL) are not eligible to apply.

-- IDPL Officers: If a Reserve Officer on the Inactive Duty Promotion List (IDPL) meets the eligibility criteria, he/she may apply for the program, provided a conditional resignation, approved by CG-PSC-rpm, is included in the application package.
+- IDPL Officers: If an officer on the Inactive Duty Promotion List (IDPL) meets the eligibility criteria, he/she may apply for the program, provided a conditional release, approved by CG PSC-RPM, is included in the application package.

 - Commissioned Officers: who have been separated or removed from active duty from any Service as a result of non-selection for promotion, extension, or integration may not apply for any Coast Guard commissioning program.

-- Physical (Medical): Must pass a commissioning physical (including):
+- Physical Examination (Medical): Must pass a commissioning physical (including):